Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Incomplete preferences

-As for the second statement, clearly, the preferences of the agents in $X$, are narcissistic.
+As for Statement~\eqref{lem:nspsc}, clearly, the preferences of the agents in $X$, are narcissistic.
 One can check that the preferences are indeed single-peaked with respect to the order~$\rhd$.
-Since no two agents are ranked by more than two different agents, it is clear that the preferences are \tiesc, implying single-crossingness due to \cref{obs:relation-sc-tsc}. \end{proof}
+Since no two agents are ranked by more than two different agents, it is clear that the preferences are \tiesc, implying single-crossingness due to \cref{prop:relation-sc-tsc}\eqref{statement:noties:tiesc=sc}. \end{proof}

-We observe that the acceptability graph for the agents in \cref{lem:selector-gadget} and \cref{lem:vertex-gadget} display a certain cyclic structure if we make the edges directed: If we replace each edge~$\{u,w\}$ with the arc~$(u,w)$ if $u$ considers $w$ its most preferred (matchable) agent and delete the remaining edges, then we obtain a directed cycle.
-Moreover, we have already seen from $P_3$ in the proof of \cref{prop:incomplete} that odd cycles imply non-existence of stable matchings.
+\cref{fig:gadget} illustrates the crucial part of the acceptability graphs of the profiles discussed in \cref{lem:selector-gadget} and \cref{lem:vertex-gadget}.
+Observe that, these graphs display a certain cyclic structure if we make the edges directed: If we construct an arc~$(u,w)$ for each agent~$u$ and its most acceptable agent~$w$, then we obtain a directed cycle.
+Moreover, we have already seen from profile~$P_3$ in the proof of \cref{prop:incomplete} that odd cycles imply non-existence of stable matchings.
 Using this observation, we can show our main result now.

 \begin{theorem} \SR for incomplete preferences with ties remains NP-complete, even if the preferences are narcissistic, single-peaked, and (tie-sensitive) single-crossing. \end{theorem}